mainmatter/playbook/project-flow/full-service/README.md

 of what will be discussed in the workshops and thus make them more efficient.
 It is often advisable to conclude additional research to have more data available during the workshops.
-That can be done by analyzing data that the client already has like analytics data for their existing website etc. but also interviews with existing or prospective users or customers.
+That can be done by analyzing data that the client already has like analytics data of an existing solution but also through interviews with existing or prospective users or customers.

-The result of the discovery stage will be a one page mission statement with a concise description of the problem including the relevant KPIs that all project stakeholders sign off on.
+The result of the discovery stage will be a one page mission statement with a concise description of the desired outcome of the project including the relevant KPIs that all project stakeholders sign off on.

 ## Conception